Florent73/Events-Manager-Shortcode/readme.txt

-﻿=== Events Manager Shortcode ===
+﻿=== Events Manager Shortcodes ===
 Contributors: Florent73
 Donate link: https://www.paypal.me/RestezConnectes/25
 Tags: WordPress, plugin
 Requires at least: 3.0
-Tested up to: 4.9.1
+Tested up to: 4.9
-Stable tag: 0.1
+Stable tag: 0.2
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Displays your events from Events Manager on your pages with a shortcode.
+Displays your events from Events Manager on your pages with a shortcode

 == Description ==

-Displays your events from Events Manager on your pages with a shortcode.
-Customize it with your colors, display options and CSS style.
+Displays your events from Events Manager on your pages with a shortcode

 == Installation ==